bennycheung/bennycheung.github.io/about.md

 <img src="" style="width:100%; border:2px solid black;">

-Benny is a full stack architect and software engineer with more than 30 years of programming and application development experience.
-Don't hesitate to [contact us](btscheung@gmail.com).
-Remember, asking questions is always important and welcome.
+Benny is an accomplished full-stack architect and software engineer with over three decades of experience in programming and application development.
+He has a proven track record of delivering profitable commercial products and leading web, API, and data analytics projects across various sectors, including medical, software, geographic, and financial services.

-Building from the experience of many profitable commercial products and led numerous developments on web, API, and data analytics projects in the medical, software, geographic, and financial services sectors.
-Benny is a strong believer of architectural-driven development, with the emphasis of balance between theory and practice will generate deeper understanding; subsequently can develop a practical and resilient system.
+Benny firmly believes in architectural-driven development, which emphasizes a balance between theory and practice to achieve a deeper understanding and develop practical and resilient systems.

-While performing his senior software architect roles in the 3Pillar Global, Benny helps to establish the AI Lab to expand into machine learning and AI business.
-Fully aware of the Blockchain impact on business, Benny has established a strong technical knowledge on Hyperledger and Ethereum by successfully designed and built systems for the medical health records and tokens exchange.
+As a senior software architect at 3Pillar Global, Benny played a key role in establishing the AI Lab and expanding into machine learning and AI business.
+He is also well-versed in blockchain technology, having designed and built successful systems for medical health records and token exchange using Hyperledger and Ethereum.

-Benny has a B.Sc. and M. Sc in Computer Science from the University of Guelph, where his master thesis is on AI's expert system & spatial reasoning technologies.
+Benny holds a B.Sc. and M. Sc in Computer Science from the University of Guelph, where he completed his master's thesis on AI's expert system and spatial reasoning technologies.
+Do not hesitate to [contact Benny](btscheung@gmail.com) for any inquiries as he welcomes and values questions.